 The senior unsecured notes contain various restrictive covenants applicable to the Partnership and its subsidiaries, the most restrictive relating to additional indebtedness and restricted payments.
-As of July 31, 2017, the Partnership is in compliance with all requirements, tests, limitations and covenants related to this debt agreement.
+As of July 31, 2018, the Partnership is in compliance with all requirements, tests, limitations and covenants related to this debt agreement, except for the consolidated fixed charge coverage ratio.